-The systematic review method is widely applied in the physical and medical sciences and has become increasingly used within tourism and hospitality studies to synthesize the wide range of literature now published, in order to arrive at "objective, replicable, systematic, and comprehensive coverage of a defined area" (Weed, 2006).
-Recently, within this literature realm, the method has been applied to areas as diverse as China's outbound tourism (Law et al., 2016), sustainability (Warren & Becken, 2017), gender (Yang et al., 2017), and tourist shopping (Jin et al., 2017).
+The systematic review method is widely applied in the physical and medical sciences and has become increasingly used within tourism studies to synthesise the wide range of literature now published in the field, in order to arrive at "objective, replicable, systematic, and comprehensive coverage of a defined area" (Weed, 2006).
+Recently, within the tourism literature, the method has been applied to areas as diverse as China's outbound tourism (Law et al., 2016), sustainability (Warren & Becken, 2017), gender (Yang et al., 2017) and tourist shopping (Jin et al., 2017).

-The PRISMA methodology (PRISMA, 2019a) was used for the systematic review that formed the basis of this research.
-This methodology for was developed from the earlier QUORUM process, which was designed to increase the reliability of evidence produced by the review of medical trials (Moher et al, 2000).
-However, due to its rigorous approach and wide usage and fields outside of medicine, it was improved and re-presented as the PRISMA method through a long, international consultation process, in order to provide benchmark for the transparent and complete reporting of systematic reviews and meta-analyses, across a range of fields (Liberati et al., 2009).
-The PRISMA checklist (PRISMA, 2019b) sets out the steps that should be followed to carry out a review that is replicable by other researchers and which will generate trustworthy data.
-Although some of these steps are only appropriate for reviews in the medical and physical sciences, the PRISMA methodology has been adapted for use in tourism research in a number of publications (for example, Stone & Duffy, 2015; Wijesinghe et al., 2017; Yang et al., 2017; Garcês et al., 2018).
-Using the PRISMA method, as opposed to carrying out a solely thematic or bibliometric review of the literature helps to ensure that the process of selecting and analyzing papers for inclusion is transparent and provides a clear references point for other in the field, distinguishing this research from previously published research on similar topics.
+The PRISMA methodology (PRISMA 2015a) was used for the systematic review that formed the basis of this research.
+This methodology has been developed for use across the physical and social sciences and is an internationally applied technique for increasing the reliability and validity of systematic reviews.
+The PRISMA checklist (PRISMA 2015b) sets out the steps that should be followed in order to carry out a review that is replicable by other researchers and which will generate trustworthy data.
+Although some of these steps are only appropriate for reviews in the medical and physical sciences, the PRISMA methodology has recently been adapted for use in tourism research in a number of papers (see, for example, Stone & Duffy, 2015; Yang et al., 2017; Wijesinghe et al., 2017; Garcês et al., 2018)

-Articles for this systematic review were searched for using the Scopus (Elsevier, 2019a) database.
+Articles for this systematic review were searched for using the Scopus (Elsevier 2017a) database.
 Scopus is a widely used and comprehensive database of research publications (Solvoll et al., 2015).
 Publications listed in Scopus have been included in the database following rigorous selection criterion, meaning that they can be relied on as representing authoritative academic research.
-The criteria used by Scopus include publication policies, content evaluation, the standing of publications, publication regularity and availability, and each included publication has been reviewed by an acknowledged expert in the field of the publication under consideration (Elsevier, 2019b).
-Other systematic reviews of the tourism literature have similarly used Scopus (Becken 2013; Solvoll et al., 2015; Voorberg et al., 2015; Cheng et al., 2016) or similar databases such as ABI ProQuest

-(Pittaway & Cope, 2007) Web of Knowledge (Gomezelj, 2016) or Science Direct (Gross et al., 2013), amongst others.
+The criteria used by Scopus include publication policies, content evaluation, the standing of publications, publication regularity and availability, and each included publication has been reviewed by an acknowledged expert in the field of the publication under consideration (Elsevier, 2017b).
+Other systematic reviews of the tourism literature have similarly used Scopus (Becken 2013, Solvoll et al., 2015, Voorberg et al., 2015, Cheng et al., 2016) or similar databases such as ABI Proquest (Pittaway & Cope, 2007) Web of Knowledge (Gomezelj, 2016) or Science Direct (Gross et al., 2013), amongst others.